 Step #3.
 Tackle your clothes.

-- Replace any old hangers with ones that will keep your clothing from getting snagged, stretched, or damaged in any way.
+- Replace any old hangers with new ones that will keep your clothing from getting snagged, stretched, or damaged in any way.

 - Change out any light bulbs that are burnt out.